lewebsimple/nuxt-prisma/README.md

 npx nuxi module add @lewebsimple/nuxt-prisma
 ```

 That's it!
-You can now use Nuxt Prisma in your Nuxt app ✨
+You can now use Prisma in your Nuxt app ✨

 ## Contribution